What is the Maintenance Process for an ERP System: 4 Key Steps

 The types of ERP maintenance models include:

-• Adaptive Maintenance: ERP systems must stay ahead of changes in the industry, such as new compliance standards.
+- Adaptive Maintenance: ERP systems must stay ahead of industry changes, such as new compliance standards.
 This maintenance focuses on adapting an ERP based on evolving processes.

-• Perfective Maintenance: This model focuses on improving the ERP system’s performance without addressing specific issues or defects.
+- Perfective Maintenance: This model focuses on improving the system’s performance without addressing specific issues or defects.
 This might involve adding new features or changing user interfaces based on feedback.

-Of these models, preventive maintenance is the ideal for minimizing potential service disruptions.
+Of these models, preventive maintenance is ideal for minimizing potential service disruptions.
 Having a maintenance schedule in place makes this possible.
-And maintaining detailed records on past maintenance can help with the other methods as well.
+Keeping detailed records of past maintenance can help with other methods as well.

 Budget Limitations